KAXUN01/KAXUN01/README.md

 </div>

 ### 🌟 Welcome to My Profile!
 Hi there!
 I'm **Kasun Madhushan Wickramasinghe**, a passionate Full Stack Developer and DevOps Enthusiast.
 I specialize in designing user-friendly, visually appealing interfaces and building scalable web applications.
-With over three years of experience in UI/UX design, I thrive on crafting solutions that blend functionality with creativity.
+I thrive on crafting solutions that blend functionality with creativity.

 ---